Canaan–Hereford Road Border Crossing: United States station

 The United States station is located about 700 ft south of the border, on the west side of Vermont 141.
 It is a 1 1/2-story brick structure with Georgian Revival styling, covered by gabled roof.
 Single-story four-bay garage wings with hip roof extend to each side, and a metal porte-cochere protects a single lane of traffic during processing.
 The main block is three bays wide, with display windows flanking a center entrance.
 The interior is symmetrically arranged, with one side for immigration, and the other for customs.
 Two of the southern garage bays have been converted into a restroom.

 The station was built in 1933, as part of a major program by the United States to improve its land border security.
 This program was prompted by increased use of the automobile, a rise in illegal immigration, and of smuggling during Prohibition.
 It was one of the first stations built in the state under this program, and follows a plan similar to that of other period stations.
-It is one ten surviving 1930s stations in the state.
+It is one of ten surviving 1930s stations in the state.